| Title: | Nonparametric and Semiparametric Mixture Estimation |

 A finite mixture model has a density of the form

-where and
+where and .

 A nonparametric mixture model has a density of the form

-where is a mixing distribution that is
+where is a mixing distribution

-, or the NPMLE of $
+the nonparametric , or the NPMLE of $, is known to

-, is known to be a discrete distribution
+be a discrete distribution function.

 A semiparametric mixture model has a density of the form

-where is a mixing distribution that is completely unspecified and
+where is a mixing distribution that is completely

-is the structural parameter.
+unspecified and is the structural parameter.

-Of the three functions, cnmms
+Of the three functions, cnmms is recommended for most

-Wang (2010).
+problems; see Wang (2010).

-and cnmap
+Functions cnmms, cnmpl and cnmap implement

-algorithms CNM-MS, CNM-PL and CNM-AP that are described in Wang (2010).
+the algorithms CNM-MS, CNM-PL and CNM-AP that are described in

-the sense that they can work for an arbitrary family of mixture models that
+object-oriented programming, in the sense that they can work for

-is defined by the user.
-The user, however, needs to supply the
+user.
+The user, however, needs to supply the implementations of

-mixture models, as they are needed internally by the functions above:
+models, as they are needed internally by the functions above:

 initial(x, beta, mix, kmax)